2011 Slave Lake wildfire: Evacuation

-By 2:00 pm on May 15, the province had declared the fire situation around Slave Lake to be a level three emergency, and announced that states of emergency existed in both the town, and the surrounding Municipal District of Lesser Slave River No. 124.
+By 2:00 pm on May 15, the province had declared the fire situation around Slave Lake to be a level 3 emergency, and announced that states of emergency existed in both the town and the surrounding Municipal District of Lesser Slave River No. 124.
 The local radio station, Lake-FM, provided continuous updates to the community as the fires approached town.
 Officials remained hopeful that Slave Lake would be spared; by mid-afternoon, they felt they were gaining control of the fires.
-However, a change in the winds, gusting to up to 100 km/h, pushed the conflagrations past fire breaks and into town a short time later.
+However, a change in the winds, gusting to up to 100 km/h, pushed the conflagrations past firebreaks and into town a short time later.

 Residents began to evacuate Slave Lake in the late afternoon as provincial officials re-opened Highway 2 eastbound to allow residents to leave.
 Efforts to encourage residents to leave were slowed by power failures that knocked Lake FM off the air.
-By 9:30 pm, the province declared a level four emergency—the highest on its scale, and the first such declaration since 2005—and a half an hour later, a mandatory evacuation was ordered for all residents of Slave Lake.
+By 9:30 pm, the province declared a level 4 emergency—the highest on its scale, and the first such declaration since 2005—and a half hour later, mandatory evacuation was ordered for all residents of Slave Lake.
 Over 7,000 people fled east and south to the neighbouring towns of Athabasca and Westlock, as well as the provincial capital of Edmonton, 250 km south.
 It was said to be the largest such displacement in Alberta's history at the time.

 By morning on May 17, officials announced that 95% of the town's residents had been evacuated and that RCMP officers were conducting searches for any residents who stayed behind.
 Only essential staff and firefighters remained in the community.
-The RCMP dispatched personnel from neighbouring detachments to bolster Slave Lake's usual 20 officer contingent while additional firefighters were sent to Slave Lake from across the province to support the 120 already battling the blazes in the town.
+The RCMP dispatched personnel from neighbouring detachments to bolster Slave Lake's usual 20-officer contingent while additional firefighters were sent to Slave Lake from across the province to support the 120 already battling the blazes in the town.
 Among the deployments were 100 firefighters, nine trucks and a heavy urban search and rescue team from Calgary.

 Some residents questioned whether town officials acted fast enough to evacuate the town, noting that the order to leave was made after people had already begun to flee.
 Mayor Karina Pillay-Kinnee defended the actions of officials, noting that "this is a first-time experience for us.
 I think it's an unusual situation.
 We had fires on either end of the community.
 What I'm thankful for at this point is we have no loss of life."